IBM/terraform-ibm-z-linuxone-samples/terraform_provider_ibm_z_linuxone/TFE/README.md

 ---

 ### Step 7: Verify LPAR CP `amount=` number changed in HMC
-   Log on to HMC to confirm the LPAR now shows the new number of CP.
+   Log on to HMC to confirm the LPAR activation profile now shows the new number of CP.

 This sample shows how to combine GitOps for change tracking and TFE for state management.
 The approach ensures a controlled and auditable process for importing and modifying existing z/OS LPAR resources.